 When I'm not Scouting, I am a Fraud Risk Manager for Sainsbury's Bank.

-I was elected to sit on the Board for three years by the members of the Scottish Council, I am currently in my first term which ends in November 2017, at which time I can stand for re-election to do a second term.
+I was re-elected to sit on the Board for a further three years by the members of the Scottish Council.

 In addition to being a Trustee I am an Explorer Scout Leader, and have held various roles at Region and District levels, and have always taken an interest in promoting and encouraging youth involvement.
 When sitting on the Board I think it is really important to consider the implications of our decisions on local scouting, and my other roles and experience contribute towards this.

 As Chair of PRS I am responsible for overseeing the work of the committee, which focusses on the “operational” side of Scottish Scouting, supporting the work of the SHQ Commissioners and delivering the Board’s Strategy.